First Year Enrichment

 What if I fail to make the required score?

 Fundamental Studies courses are courses designed to strengthen students’ basic skills in reading, writing, and mathematics so that students can cope more successfully with college-level work.
 All fundamental courses are numbered 100 in the College Catalog.
-Students not meeting the required COMPASS score in reading, writing, and mathematics will enroll in the level of fundamental course in which they are deficient.
+Students not meeting the required ACCUPLACER score in reading, writing, and mathematics will enroll in the level of fundamental course in which they are deficient.
 You will be required to complete and pass the associated fundamental course before taking the next level college course.

 How can I prepare?

-YouTube Video Assistance for COMPASS Mathematics
+YouTube Video Assistance for ACCUPLACER Mathematics

 CONTACT US: (Back to the Top)

-First Year Enrichment (FYE) Program
+First and Second Year Enrichment (FSYE) Program

 5500 Myron Massey Boulevard